 Thus the reality for they who work with narrative construction within the game industry is to work with a story driven/based genre I will revisit the conditions I described in the first part of the series “Don´t show, involve” when I paired up the writer Vince Gilligan (creator of the television series “Breaking Bad”) and the game designer Jenova Chen (the creator of the online game “Journey”).
 Since the story and the gameplay are seen as two separate elements within the game industry, which easily leads to the creation of two premises to be merged into one (1) form I will take a closer look at dialogues as a stylish element from the perspective of the narrative as a cognitive and dynamic element and how it can give meaning to an experience.

 Note.
-If you would like to be able to watch a television series, film or play a game without ruin the experience from being a consumer, then you may avoid reading the text.
+If you would like to be able to watch a television series, film or play a game without ruin the experience of being a consumer, then you may avoid reading the text.

 The Cinderella shoe dilemma